The Basics

 Direct Requests

 The Residential Tenancy Branch (RTB) can make legal decisions based solely on an applicant’s written submissions.
-This type of ex parte application – known as a “Direct Request” – can only be used in two specific situations:
+This type of ex parte application – known as a “Direct Request” – can only be used in the following situations:

-1. A landlord can use it to enforce a 10 Day Eviction Notice for Non-Payment of Rent, in order to obtain an Order of Possession and a monetary order for any unpaid rent.
+1. A landlord can use it to obtain an Order of Possession and any unpaid rent for a 10 Day Eviction Notice for Non-Payment of Rent

 1. Landlord’s Direct Request: